Tuwaiq-React01/Project02/README.md

 The idea of this project is quesions & answers ( andomly change) to test yourself, it's for fun 🥂.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Update 🛑

+Create and add API of questions

 ## ScreenShots 📸
 <img width="849" alt="Quiz App" src="https://user-images.githubusercontent.com/82483633/120875641-8d947000-c5b5-11eb-8cd1-606c98e355e4.png">